Kazte/path-of-levelling/README.md

 ## Introduction

 This a aplication to help leveling in Path of Exile game.
-You can crear and upload builds from **[Exile Leveling](https://heartofphos.github.io/exile-leveling/)** page.
+You can create and upload builds from **[Exile Leveling](https://heartofphos.github.io/exile-leveling/)** page.
 Also you can see the steps inside the game.
 It will be automatically updated (when change the zone).

 ## Features